What Is Yoke in the Bible? Meaning of Jesus' Teaching

 Bible Meaning of Yoke

-The word "yoke" is used in the Bible in a variety of ways, but it most often refers to a wooden frame that is placed over the necks of two animals so that they can pull together a plow or cart.
+The word "yoke" is used in the Bible in various ways, but it most often refers to a wooden frame placed over the necks of two animals so that they can pull together a plow or cart.
 In this sense, a yoke represents teamwork and cooperation.

 However, the word "yoke" can also be used to symbolize oppression and slavery.
 For example, in the book of Deuteronomy, God warns the Israelites that if they disobey Him, He will put a "yoke of iron" on their necks (Deuteronomy 28:48).
-This means that they will be enslaved by their enemies.
+This means that their enemies will enslave them.

 In the New Testament, Jesus uses the image of a yoke to describe the relationship between Himself and His followers.
 He says, "Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls" (Matthew 11:29).
 This yoke represents the commitment of discipleship, but it is also a yoke of love and service.
-Jesus promises His followers that if they submit to His authority, they will find true peace and joy.
+Jesus promises His followers that if they trust in His dominion, they will find true peace and joy.

 Here are some examples of how the word "yoke" is used in the Bible: